monsoonmaelstrom/book2/book2.md

 “I’m going to go warn the others,” Alex says to me and Liam.
 Then looking at Gavin, he says, “Don’t sleep with Davy’s mom.”

-“Got it,” Gavin tells him.
+“Got it,” Gavin tells Alex.

 “Ugh.
-I think I might be sick.”
+I think I might be sick,” Davy mumbles.

 I grab an empty pot and shove it at him.
 “Let’s go get some air,” I say, sliding under his shoulder and relieving Gavin.
 Slowly we make our way topside.
-I lead us toward the fourth mast and sit near it, since I don’t want Davy anywhere near the railings.
+I lead us toward the fourth mast and sit next to it, since I don’t want Davy anywhere near the railings.

 “Did she ask about me?” he asks quietly, with his head between his knees.